 Open Aid Alliance offers confidential HIV and STI testing here in our office.
-Click the button below or call 406-201-9198 to schedule an appointment.
-Due to safety guidance from the CDC, we are unable to provide pregnancy, Hep-C, and syphilis tests at this time.
+Click the button below or call 406-543-4770 and choose option 1 to schedule an appointment.
+Due to safety guidance from the CDC, we are unable to provide pregnancy tests at this time.
 As soon as we have a plan that keeps us both safe, we’ll start offering those test again.

 Test Descriptions and Prices

 - HIV - By appointment only Free - $15

 The test may be free depending on your risk factors.
 Your counselor will help you determine your risk factors during your appointment.
 Testing results in about a minute with our new Insti tests.

 - Chlamydia and Gonorrhea - By appointment only $40